hinderling/hinderling.github.io/index.md

 ### Cellular signalling
-Using diverse experimental approaches (fluorescent biosensors, optogenetics, micro-fabrication), I’m investigating cellular signaling dynamics, primarily at the subcellular scale.
+Using diverse experimental approaches (fluorescent biosensors, optogenetics, microfabrication), I’m investigating cellular signaling dynamics, primarily at the subcellular scale.
 I’m fascinated by self-organizational properties at the interface between active matter and life.

 <figure>
   <video